-2. Where do I find the the Calendar parts?
+Where do I find the the Calendar parts?

-2.1 The electronic versions of the Calendar parts can be obtained at www.sun.ac.za/Calendar.
+- The electronic versions of the Calendar parts can be obtained at www.sun.ac.za/Calendar. - Part 1 to 12 are available in both English and Afrikaans.
+Military Science (Part 13) is only available in English.

-3. The division of the Calendar
+The division of the Calendar

-- 3.1 The Calendar is divided into 13 parts.
-All parts are available both Afrikaans and English, with the exception of Part 13 (Military Science), which is only available in English. - 3.2 Part 1, 2 and 3 of the Calendar contains general information applicable to all students.
-Students are urged to take note especially of the content of the provisions in Part 1 of the Calendar applicable to them. - 3.3 Part 4 to 13 of the Calendar are the faculty Calendar parts.
+- The Calendar is divided into 13 parts. - Part 1, 2 and 3 of the Calendar contains general information applicable to all students.
+Students are urged to take note especially of the content of the provisions in Part 1 of the Calendar applicable to them.
+Part 4 to 12 of the Calendar are the faculty Calendar parts.